 07/06/2022 Nigeria (International Christian Concern) – More than 700 priests gathered last week to protest the violence against Christians in Nigeria.
-The group was gathered for the funeral of one of fellow priest Father Vitus Borogo, who was killed in Kaduna State on June 25.
+The group was gathered for the funeral of one of my fellow priests Father Vitus Borogo, who was killed in Kaduna State on June 25.

-Protestors held up signs that read, “We are priests, not terrorists” and “Do we still have a government?”
+Protestors held signs that read, “We are priests, not terrorists,” and “Do we still have a government?”

 A heavily Muslim and poorer northern Nigeria is set against the much wealthier and heavily Christian southern Nigeria.
 These tensions have simmered for years, leading to consistent violence over ethnic, economic, and religious fault lines.

 Radical Fulani militants and other bandits often kidnap innocent victims for ransom.
 These groups, and Boko Haram, are the main perpetrators of these horrific acts.

 Please pray for the government of Nigeria to hear the cry of the persecuted church in Nigeria and to have the courage to prosecute those who commit these crimes.